Jannah: Layers/levels

 the highest level of heaven (al-firdaws) as being said to be so close that its inhabitants could hear the sound of God's throne above.
 This exclusive location is where the messengers, prophets, Imams, and martyrs (shahids) dwell.
-Al-Suyuti and Kitāb aḥwāl al-qiyāma each gives names to the levels that don't always coincide (see table to right).
+Al-Suyuti and Kitāb aḥwāl al-qiyāma each gives names to the levels that do not always coincide (see table to right).